vavenCV/dbus2mqtt/docs/developer/index.md

 source .venv/bin/activate
 ```

-## Publishing and subcribing to MQTT messages
+## Publishing and subscribing to MQTT messages

 Multiple MQTT client exist that can be used for testing, e.g.